BrandonBian/scw/README.md

 ### 1. Using "ngrok" to forward webpage-GUI to other computers via the Internet (06/09/2021)

-In order to access the webpage-GUI on other computers that are not connected to the server/master device via a local network, we used the "ngrok" as an initial and hopefully temporary approach.
+To access the webpage-GUI on other computers that are not connected to the server/master device via a local network, we used the "ngrok" as an initial and hopefully temporary approach.

 1. Download ngrok [here](https://ngrok.com/download) and install.
 2. Add the environment of the ngrok.exe to your computer